Andrea Mancini: D.C. United

 On 5 March 2016, Mancini signed with D.C.
 United of Major League Soccer.

 New York Cosmos

 On 9 September 2016 Mancini signed with New York Cosmos of North American Soccer League.

 Post-playing career

-In 2018, Mancini completed a sporting director course.
+In 2018, Mancini completed a course in sports management.
 After a short-lived career as a football agent, he worked at Fiorentina alongside sporting director Daniele Pradè.

 In July 2023, he joined Sampdoria as part of the club's non-playing staff, working in the scouting and transfer area as a collaborator to technical area director Nicola Legrottaglie, being subsequently named the club's new sporting director shortly afterwards.
 After leaving by the end of the 2023–24 season to make room for new sporting director Pietro Accardi, on 8 April 2025 he was re-hired in his previous role, with Giovanni Invernizzi appointed alongside him as a technical area coordinator, following a reshuffle of the club's non-playing staff.